RhizomeDB/spec/README.md

 #### 4.2.2.1 Parent Nodes

-Nodes listed in the [`Causal`] field of a fact are said to be that fact's "parent nodes".
+Nodes listed in the [`Cause`] field of a fact are said to be that fact's "parent nodes".
 A fact MAY have zero or more parents.

 ``` mermaid
 flowchart BT